tasmota/docs/docs/Universal-Display-Driver.md

 ## Migrating to uDisplay

 ### Step 1.
-Check that you display is supported by uDisplay driver
+Check that your display is supported by uDisplay driver

 The currently supported display drivers are: